davepinch/pinchy.cc/content/topics/astronomy/constellations/piscis-austrinus/ianridpath.com.md

   - Star Tales - Capricornus (ianridpath.com)
   - Star Tales - Grus (ianridpath.com)
   - Star Tales - Microscopium (ianridpath.com)
-  - Star Tales - Sculptors (ianridpath.com)
+  - Star Tales - Sculptor (ianridpath.com)
 excerpt: >-
   Eratosthenes called this the Great Fish and said that it was the parent of the two smaller fish of the zodiacal constellation Pisces.
 Like Pisces, its mythology has a Middle Eastern setting that reveals its Babylonian origin. see also: Star Tales - Pisces (ianridpath.com)